PA File Sight can detect and protect against ransomware attacks caused by infected client computers that encrypt server files.

 PA File Sight can block the client account so it cannot access any more files on the server using the Add to Blocked User List action.
 This will prevent the compromised client account from accessing files on the server, without affecting other legitimate users still using the server.

-Alert Other Servers
+Alert Other Servers Automatically

 The Blocked Users List is actively shared among servers protected by the same PA File Sight installation, so other servers can be protected from the compromised client before it even attacks them.